gmendonca/simple-p2p-file-sharing/README.md

 ### run_server

-By default it runs the server at the port 3434, to change it you have to use:
+By default, it runs the server at the port 3434, to change it you have to use:

 ```sh
 $ run_server portNumber